WICG/manifest-incubations/tabbed-mode-explainer.md

 The proposed format makes it easy to add more fields to the `tab_strip` member in the future.

-A possible extension to the home tab is a `scope` field.
+A possible extension to the home tab is a `scope` field (which could be a [URLPattern](https://wicg.github.io/urlpattern/#urlpattern)).
 This could allow for the home tab to navigate within that scope, and only open links in new tabs that are outside the scope.

 ### Combining with other display modes